Department of Statistics

 Undergraduate degrees: Mathematics and Statistics, MORSE, Data Science

 Our 3-year and 4-year degree programmes attract well-qualified students from the UK and across the globe, and produce graduates who are in great demand (see, e.g., Wall Street Journal 2013, an earlier New York Times article, this YouTube clip from Google and the Maths Careers website; the Wall Street Journal's report on Best Jobs has Mathematician, Statistician and Actuary all in the top four!).
 Statistics is central to the current explosion of activity relating to business analytics and "big data": a 2011 study by international business consultants McKinsey Global reports that "By 2018, the United States alone could face a shortage of 140,000 to 190,000 people with deep analytical skills".
 Career choices of our recent alumni illustrate some of the wide range of options for our graduates.

 Postgraduate degrees: MSc or PhD in Statistics

-- MSc: a flexible programme of lecture courses and project work towards the highly sought-after Master's degree in Statistics.
+- MSc in Statistics: a flexible programme of lecture courses and project work towards the highly sought-after Master's degree in Statistics.

 - PhD: research doctorate, supervision normally available in all areas of probability and statistics.

-Funding available includes (new in April 2013) several EPSRC DTA awards for eligible UK/EU students.
+PhD funding available includes Doctoral Training Centre funding and other EPSRC awards for eligible UK/EU students.

 Research in Probability and Statistics